ConnorBulmer/ai-auto-alt-text/README.md

 ---

 ## 📦 Changelog

+## 1.14 - 2025-05-07
+- ⏲️ added option to adjust delay and set the new default delay to 2 seconds (from 5 seconds), it would be worth checking your RPM/RPD [here](https://platform.openai.com/docs/models/gpt-4o-mini) to make sure you do not hit rate limits

 ### 1.13 – 2025-05-06
 - ✅ Fixes for bulk update not working on some versions of MySQL